 - Structural: the social network available such as married, or living with partner or caregiver

 - Functional: the support a person perceives they are getting from their social network

 - lived with others took 903 more steps each day

 - had a spouse or partner caregiver were 11 times more likely to participate in pulmonary rehabilitation

 - scored higher on the functional social support questionnaire, were more likely to receive a pneumococcal vaccination, and slightly less likely to smoke

 - lived with others reported high functional support

 The researchers agreed that the patient’s professional healthcare team should assess whether patients are getting the necessary social support to remain healthy and committed, and, if not, try and help them gain access to a social support network.

 Doctors also said there should be some way to acknowledge and support the nearly 45 million unpaid family caregivers in the United States who are responsible for most of the day-to-day care and support.

-If you or a loved one suffers from a chronic disease like PF, COPD, ILD or other symptoms of lung disease, the Lung Institute may be able to help with a variety of adult stem cell treatment options.
-Contact us today at (800) 729-3065 to see if you qualify for stem cell therapy, and find out what stem cell therapy could mean for you.
+If you or a loved one suffers from a chronic disease like PF, COPD, ILD or other symptoms of lung disease, the Lung Health Institute may be able to help with a variety of cellular treatment options.
+Contact us today at 888-745-6697 to see if you qualify for cellular therapy, and find out what cellular therapy could mean for you.